USP 51 – Antimicrobial Testing

 Preservatives can be inherently toxic; knowing the correct dose that efficiently inhibits microbial growth but does not have adverse effects on human health is key to a successful product formulation.

 Customers commonly request USP 51 for personal care products, pet care products, and cosmetics.
-USP 51 is also commonly used for product development testing, quality control and product performance testing.
+USP 51 is also often used for product development testing, quality control and product performance testing.

 Customers also request other preservation methods including ASTM E640 for water containing cosmetics and personal care products.